Who should buy the Scarpa Mescalito

--The Scarpa Mescalito is a shoe built for technical approach pursuits.
-It promises lasting protection against the ruggedness of the terrain with its reinforced construction.
+- Prefer an approach shoe that promises lasting protection against the ruggedness of the terrain with its reinforced construction.

 Blocky protrusions (a.k.a lugs) are scattered all around it for a better hold of the ground, especially on slopes and loose soil.
-The front end of this sticky layer is made extra smooth to help wearers latch on to boulders and similar features with added traction.
+The front end of this sticky layer that is made extra smooth lets wearers latch on to boulders and similar features with added traction.

 The Mescalito is one of Scarpa’s high-quality shoes built for the approach.
 That being said, so is the Zodiac.
 Choosing which one to get between the two requires knowledge of the aspects that set them apart.
 The following list will detail the things that differentiate the two.